lukifer23/Matrix0/docs/CURRENT_STATUS_SUMMARY.md

 ## 🎯 Executive Summary

 Matrix0 has achieved **production training capability** with a sophisticated 53M parameter model and operational training pipeline.
-The system demonstrates enterprise-grade stability with comprehensive error handling and monitoring. **SSL foundation is established** with basic piece recognition working and advanced algorithms implemented, ready for integration.
+The system demonstrates enterprise-grade stability with comprehensive error handling and monitoring. **SSL foundation is established** with basic piece recognition working and advanced algorithms implemented, ready for integration. **Currently addressing critical training stability issues** related to learning rate scheduling and gradient explosion.

 ## ✅ What's Actually Working (Current Reality)